-This college recommendation is completed.
+The first part of this college recommendation is completed.

-Moorpark College has evaluated and updated its governance structure, and has updated the Making Decisions at Moorpark College document accordingly.^{4.01}
+Moorpark College has evaluated and updated its governance structure, and has updated their governance manual accordingly (Making Decisions at Moorpark College 2012). ^{4.01} Subcommittees no longer exist within the governance structure.